noppa/get-optional/README.md

 ### `nthWithDefault(defaultValue, list, index)`

 Gets the element at a given index of an array.
-If the index is out of bounds (larger than the length of the array), `defaultValue` is returned instead.
+If the index is out of bounds (larger than the length of the array) or if the value to be returned is undefined or null, `defaultValue` is returned instead.

 **Example**